tda-homcloud/homcloud-website/source/install-guide/install_guide_for_Windows.en.html.md

 Download it from [python-tutorial.zip](/download/python-tutorial.zip) and extract it to the homcloud folder.
 Next, install the jupyter notebook used in the tutorial.
-You can install it with
+You can install it withsd
     pip install jupyter

 After installation,